Interfacing Dakota to a Simulation

-Sandia is a government-owned, contractor-operated (GOCO) national laboratory operated for the U.S. Department of Energy (DOE) by Lockheed Martin Corporation.
+Sandia is a government-owned, contractor-operated (GOCO) national laboratory operated for the U.S. Department of Energy (DOE) by National Technology and Engineering Solutions of Sandia, LLC.
 The authority to release open source software resides with the DOE, and Dakota has gone through a series of copyright assertion and classification approvals to allow release to the general public.
 Important proponents for the open source release of Sandia software are the DOE's Accelerated Strategic Computing (ASC) Program Office and the DOE's Office of Science.

 To foster collaborations and streamline the licensing process.
 Of particular note is the fact that an export control classification of "publicly available" allows us to work effectively with universities.
 For more on some of the motivations behind open source software in general, The Cathedral and the Bazaar is interesting reading.

 The formerly available JAGUAR GUI was compatible with Dakota 5.4, but not with more recent Dakota releases.

 Please cite the Dakota User's Manual for the version you used.
 For example: